BenoitMarechal/-SportSee_P12_03082022/README.md

 - Full documentation of classes, functions and components can be found at /P12_SportSee_FRONT\src\out\index.html

-- Back end documantation can be found at /P12_SportSee_BACK\README.md
+- Back end documentation can be found at /P12_SportSee_BACK\README.md